Previous Titles: Little Giant Encyclopedia Of Meditation And Blessings

 Bob Carruthers is a filmmaker and producer of TV historical documentaries, of all periods, sold and broadcast around the world.
 He specialises in military history.
 Professor John Erickson is a noted historian and widely published author.

-The Reverend Richard Coles is the presenter of Saturday Live on BBC Radio 4.
-He is also the only vicar in Britain to have had a number-one hit single.
+The Reverend Richard Coles is the presenter of SATURDAY LIVE on BBC Radio 4.
+He is also the only vicar in Britain to have had a number-one hit single and appeared on STRICTLY COME DANCING.
 He read Theology at King's College London, and after ordination worked as a curate in Lincolnshire and subsequently at St Paul's Church in Knightsbridge, London.
-He is the author of Lives of the Improbable Saints and two memoirs, the bestselling Fathomless Riches and Bringing in the Sheaves.
+He is the author of LIVES OF THE IMPRBABLE SAINTSand two memoirs, the bestselling FATHOMLESS RICHES and BRINGING IN THE SHEAVES.
 He lives in his parish of Finedon, Northamptonshire.www.richardcoles.comwww.twitter.com/RevRichardColes

 JAMES DAVIDSON is Reader in Ancient History at the University of Warwick.
 He has written on a wide range of ancient topics, including the historiography of Roman imperialism, prostitution, drinking to get drunk, low-class mimes, sacred time and fish.
 He is the author of COURTESANS AND FISHCAKES: THE CONSUMING PASSIONS OF CLASSICAL ATHENS (1997), and is a irregular contributor to The London Review of Books among other journals.